 Getco, the automated trading firm founded in 1999, was one of six investors that acquired stakes when they bought $400 million of convertible stock.
-Others included Jefferies Group Inc. (JEF), the investment bank that agreed last week to be taken over by its largest owner, Leucadia National Corp.
-(LUK), for $2.8 billion.
+Others included Jefferies Group Inc. (JEF:US), the investment bank that agreed last week to be taken over by its largest owner, Leucadia National Corp.
+(LUK:US), for $2.8 billion.

 Knight’s capital was depleted after it bombarded U.S. equity exchanges with erroneous orders on Aug.
 1 in the wake of improperly installed software that malfunctioned, according to Chief Executive Officer Thomas Joyce.
 The trading caused volume to surge and prices to swing in dozens of securities listed on the New York Stock Exchange and NYSE Arca.